-Meetings of the Board of Directors follow the agenda set by the Chairman and notified to the directors.
+Meetings of the Board of Directors follow the agenda set by the Chairman (or the person who sent the convening notice, if not the Chairman) and notified to the directors.
 Whenever circumstances permit, the information and documents directors need to consider are sent to them before the meeting.